 Service Advisor / Financial Planner

 After gaining experience as an Associate or Paraplanner, the next step is to become a Service Advisor or Financial Planner.
-In this role, you will start managing your client relationships directly.
+In this role, you start managing your client relationships directly.

 You help clients plan their finances for goals like retirement and education.
 You also offer advice on investments, taxes, and insurance.